dcrespo3d/MinZX/README.md

 ## Features
 - ZX Spectrum 48K emulation with original ROM.
-- Screen emulation with BRIGHT and FLASH attributes.
+- Screen emulation with border, BRIGHT and FLASH attributes.
 - Keyboard emulation, from DOM keydown/keyup events.
 - SNA snapshot loading from local filesystem (can play Manic Miner and Jet Set Willy - not included).

 ### Features not implemented
 - Sound.
-- Border.
+- Intra-frame border changes.
+Border is refreshed once per frame.
 - Snapshot saving.
 - Loading from other tape formats.
 - So many others...